Erasmus

 -Implementation of the Erasmus+ program

-executive meeting emi saito img 4365
+management meeting emi saito img 4365

--Lifelong learning in a changing Japanese society
+-lifelong learning in Japan's changing society

 -Kagawa University's digital transformation strategy

-kagawa university usmb 2023 (round table)
+Kagawa University USMB 2023 (round table)

 ================